Trump barking at the wrong tree: Automation revolution is taking the jobs, not evil foreigners

 Puzder bears a large part of the responsibility for fulfilling Trump's election promise to “bring back” America's lost industrial jobs: seven million in the past 35 years.
 That's what created the Rust Belt and the popular anger that put Trump in power.
 But Puzder is a fast food magnate who got rich by shrinking his costs, and he has never met a computer he didn't like.

-“They're always polite, they always upsell, they never take a vacation, they never show up late, there's never a slip-and-fall, or an age-, sex-, or race-discrimination case,” he rhapsodised.
+“They're always polite, they always up sell, they never take a vacation, they never show up late, there's never a slip-and-fall, or an age-, sex-, or race-discrimination case,” he rhapsodized.

 They also never take lunch or toilet breaks, they'll work 24 hours a day, and they don't have to be paid.
 So out with the workers and in with the robots.